Dian Fossey: Research in the Congo

 Fossey identified three distinct groups in her study area, but could not get close to them.
-She eventually found that mimicking their actions and making grunting sounds assured them, together with submissive behavior and eating of the local celery plant.
+She eventually found that mimicking their actions and making grunting sounds reassured them, together with submissive behavior and eating of the local celery plant.
 She later attributed her success with habituating gorillas to her experience working as an occupational therapist with children with autism.
 Like George Schaller, Fossey relied greatly on individual "noseprints" for identification, initially via sketching and later by camera.

 Fossey had arrived in the Congo in locally turbulent times.
 Known as the Belgian Congo until its independence in June 1960, unrest and rebellion plagued the new government until 1965, when Lieutenant General Joseph-Désiré Mobutu, by then commander-in-chief of the national army, seized control of the country and declared himself president for five years during what is now called the Congo Crisis.
 During the political upheaval, a rebellion and battles took place in the Kivu Province.
 On July 9, 1967, soldiers arrived at the camp to escort Fossey and her research workers down, and she was detained at Rumangabo for two weeks.
 Fossey eventually escaped through bribery to Walter Baumgärtel's Travellers Rest Hotel in Kisoro, where her escort was arrested by the Ugandan military.

 Advised by the Ugandan authorities not to return to Congo, after meeting Leakey in Nairobi, Fossey agreed with him against US Embassy advice to restart her study on the Rwandan side of the Virungas.
 In Rwanda, Fossey had met local American expatriate Rosamond Carr, who introduced her to Belgian local Alyette DeMunck; DeMunck had a local's knowledge of Rwanda and offered to find Fossey a suitable site for study.